ricacostt/100-days-of-code/log.md

 Learnt 🏋🏼‍♂️how to JOIN different 🪪tables with columns in common / two columns of the same table.👩🏼‍🦰

 ## Day 45: October 26, 2022
+- Created a SQL database
-- learnt how to Use Node Environment Variables with a DotEnv File for Node.js and npm
+- Used Node Environment Variables with a DotEnv File for Node.js and npm
 - learnt about **Node-Postgres(PG):** node modules that allow us interfacing with PostgreSQL databases.